 - Students who are chosen demonstrate superior academic potential and intellectual curiosity.
 They may or may not have had previous research experience.

-- Research Scholars are enrolled in all seven colleges at Cornell and work in the physical, social and life sciences, humanities, engineering, and all other fields.
+- Research Scholars are enrolled in all colleges at Cornell and work in the physical, social and life sciences, humanities, engineering, and all other fields.

 - Working closely with one or more Cornell faculty members, research scholars design and plan an individualized program of faculty-directed research.